MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 Consider the following scenario.

-Grace is a product manager at Contoso Ltd. and she collects quarterly feedback from customers.
-She uses a CSV file containing customers’ names, the product they use, and the product version.
-Grace has created variables for product and its version and used them in the survey and the email.
-She can specify the values for the variables as per the customers in the CSV file.
-When she sends the invitation email, the survey and email are personalized as per the recipient.
+A product manager at Contoso Ltd. collects quarterly feedback from customers.
+The manager uses a CSV file containing customers’ names, the product the customer uses, and the product version.
+The manager has created variables for product and its version and used them in the survey and the email.
+They can specify the values for the variables as per the customers in the CSV file.
+When the manager sends the invitation email, the survey and email are personalized as per the recipient.

 For information on how to import contacts from a CSV file, see [Import contacts from a CSV file](send-survey-email.md#import-contacts-from-a-csv-file).